Skip to Content

 This is what we pack when traveling as a family of four people.
 When it’s just the two of us, we pare things down significantly.

-We have had a few other cooking sets over the years, but this one is our favorite.
-This requires an initial investment, but we’ve had ours for more than 10 years, and it is also the set that we gift to all of the new campers in the family.
+We have had a few other cooking sets over the years, but this one has held up for more than ten years now.
+We also gift this set to almost all of the new campers in our family.

-• A frying pan with a removable handle – We use this frying pan from GSI Outdoors.
+A frying pan with a removable handle.
+We use this frying pan from GSI Outdoors.
 We use it for making pancakes, eggs, and sauteed veggies.
-When we are short on space, we leave it home.

-• ir?t=backr 20&language=en US&l=li2&o=1&a=B00AZVMF5CPlates and silverware for everyone in the family – We love these plates from MSRir?t=backr 20&l=am2&o=1&a=B00AZVMF5C because they work as a plate or a bowl.
+ir?t=backr 20&language=en US&l=li2&o=1&a=B00AZVMF5CPlates and bowls.
+We love these plates from MSRir?t=backr 20&l=am2&o=1&a=B00AZVMF5C because they work as plates or bowls.
 They are lightweight, easy to clean, and come in different colors.
-We’re not picky about silverware, but we do adore these Morsel sporks!
+Our MSR plates have also lasted 10+ years, and I would 100% buy them again.

 A camping meal on a picnic table.